Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle

-Using \reff{cor:contr:surj}, this map is bijective. \item Part \reff{cor:contr:surj} means that every momentum proper Hamiltonian $G$-action on a contractible manifold is symplectically linearizable. \item The statement of Corollary \ref{cor:contr} means that the momentum proper Hamiltonian $G$-actions on contractible manifolds agree with the momentum proper symplectic $G$-representations, up to isomorphism.
+Using \reff{cor:contr:surj}, this map is bijective. \item Part \reff{cor:contr:surj} means that every momentum proper Hamiltonian $G$-action on a contractible symplectic manifold is symplectically linearizable\footnote{We call a symplectic $G$-action $\psi$ on a symplectic manifold $(M,\om)$ \emph{symplectically linearizable} iff there exist a symplectic $G$-representation $(V,\si,\rho)$ and a symplectomorphism between $V$ and $M$ that intertwines $\rho$ and $\psi$.}. \item The statement of Corollary \ref{cor:contr} means that the momentum proper Hamiltonian $G$-actions on contractible symplectic manifolds agree with the momentum proper symplectic $G$-representations, up to isomorphism.
 This classifies these actions. \item Assume that $G$ is non-abelian.
 In contrast with part \reff{cor:contr:surj} the map $\I{G}_*$ is not surjective.
-This follows from \cite[Corollary 8.4]{KZ}. \end{itemize} \end{Rmks} For the proof of Corollary \ref{cor:contr}\reff{cor:contr:surj} we need the following. \begin{rmk} For every symplectic $G$-representation $(V,\si,\rho)$ the map \comm{$\II{G}{\rho}=\iota_{e,0}$ later} is a $G$-equivariant symplectomorphism, i.e., an isomorphism from $\I{G}(\rho)=\rho$ to $\Model{G}(G,\rho)$ in $\HamEx{G}$. \comm{not $\HamContrProp{G}$, since don't have momentum properness} This follows from a straight-forward argument. \comm{compare to \cite[(7.1)]{KZ}} \end{rmk} \begin{proof}[Proof of Corollary \ref{cor:contr}] \textbf{\reff{cor:contr:inj}:} Let $R$ and $R'$ be isomorphism classes of $\symprep{G}$ that are mapped to the same class under $\I{G}_*$.
-We choose representatives $(V,\si,\rho),(V',\si',\rho')$ of $R,R'$ and an isomorphism $\Phi$ in $\HamContr{G}$ from $\I{G}(\rho)$ to $\I{G}(\rho')$.
-The differential $d\Phi(0):T_0V\to T_{\Phi(0)}V'$ is an isomorphism from $d\rho(0)$ to $d\rho'(\Phi(0))$ in $\symprep{G}$.
-Since $\rho$ is linear, the canonical identification between $V$ and $T_0V$ is an isomorphism from $\rho$ to $d\rho(0)$ in $\symprep{G}$.
-Similarly, $\rho'$ is isomorphic to $d\rho'(\Phi(0))$.
-Combining these three isomorphisms, it follows that $\rho$ and $\rho'$ are isomorphic in $\symprep{G}$, i.e., $R=R'$.
-Hence the map $\I{G}_*$ is injective.
-This proves \reff{cor:contr:inj}.\\
+This follows from \cite[Corollary 8.4]{KZ}. \end{itemize} \end{Rmks} For the proof of Corollary \ref{cor:contr}\reff{cor:contr:surj} we need the following. \begin{rmk} For every symplectic $G$-representation $(V,\si,\rho)$ the map